Hector-Ivan/getCleanAssign/README.md

  <h2>PART 5: Creates a second, independent tidy data set</h2>
-  *Using the average of each variable for each activity and each subject.
-Here is where the 'reshape2' package comes in handy.*<br>
+  *<b>Using the average of each variable for each activity and each subject.
+Here is where the 'reshape2' package comes in handy.</b>*<br>
 meltDat<-melt(bigDat, id=c("subjectID","activity"))<br>
 castDat<- dcast(meltDat, subjectID+activity ~ variable,fun.aggregate=mean)